ujwalap801/MongoDB/Introduction/Readme.md

 ## What is a Database?
 A database is an organized collection of data that allows for efficient manipulation and access.

-## MongoDB
-MongoDB is a NoSQL database that stores data in flexible, JSON-like documents.
-While MongoDB stores data in a flexible, JSON-like structure, it actually uses BSON (Binary JSON) format to store data internally.
-JSON (JavaScript Object Notation) is a text-based, human-readable data interchange format used to exchange data between web clients and web servers.
-This structure makes it easy to scale and handle large volumes of unstructured data.

 ### Key Concepts